DataFEWSion Graduate Traineeship Handbook

 - How does the artifact reflect your strengths, interests, or career pathway?

-- Describe what you learned from the assignment, paper, or project related to FEWS.
+- Describe what you learned from the assignment, paper, or project as related to FEWS.

 The purpose of the DataFEWSion Artifact peer review is two-fold: